brummer10/nosuspend/README.md

 nosuspend sets the systemd-inhibit flag with UID 0/root in order to block computer suspend while another command-line operation is running.

-## dependencys
+## dependencies

-nosuspend needs the commanline tool screen to be installed
+nosuspend needs the commandline tool `screen` to be installed

 ## installation